AWS Elastic Beanstalk

 Setting Up Beanstalk Environment

-After executing the ‘eb create’ command in our Node application directory, you can able to see ‘.elasticbeanstalk’ directory inside of our application which has a ‘config.yml’ as mentioned below :
+After executing the ‘eb create’ command in our Node application directory, you can able to see ‘.elasticbeanstalk’ the directory inside of our application which has a ‘config.yml’ as mentioned below :

 This file contains enough information needed for EB to create the environment.